How To Brew The Perfect Espresso Shot With Different Bean Types

 The grind size of your coffee is another vital aspect to master for a perfect espresso shot.
 A too-fine grind can cause over-extraction and result in a bitter taste, while a too-coarse grind can lead to under-extraction and a weak flavor.
 Experiment with different grind sizes to find the sweet spot that produces a balanced and flavorful espresso.
 Keep in mind that different bean types and roast levels may require slight adjustments to the grind size.

-See also How To Adjust Your Grinder For Different Espresso Bean Profiles
+See also How To Adjust The Espresso Grind For Different Bean Varieties?

 Avoid Grinding Too Far in Advance